Dioptas/Dioptas/README.md

 or
 [http://millenia.cars.aps.anl.gov/gsecars/data/Dioptas/](http://millenia.cars.aps.anl.gov/gsecars/data/Dioptas/)

+The executable versions are self-contained folders, which do not need any python installation.

 ###Code

 In order to make changes to the source code yourself or always get the latest development versions you need to install